NADSP Annual Conference: The Fourth One

 Please contact Tanya Moyer at firstname.lastname@example.org

-One Saturday evening, September 9th we will ring in DSP week at midnight with DJ, dancing and karaoke as well as awarding our third “John F Kennedy, Jr. Award for Direct Support Professional Advocacy & Leadership.”
+One Friday evening, September 8th we will ring in DSP week with DJ and dancing as well as awarding our fourth “John F Kennedy, Jr. Award for Direct Support Professional Advocacy & Leadership.”
 This award is named after the ideological founder of NADSP.

 Who should attend the conference?